lock (noun, verb) /lɑk/ LISTEN

-We will probably have a lot of stories and moments to remember after the COVID-19 lockdown is over.
-Luckily, some of them will be happy ones, as people all over the world are finding inventive ways to stay connected without breaking lockdown rules, like these British neighbors having a social distancing street dance and singalong!
-Are you finding any creative ways to get through this lockdown crisis?
+We probably have a lot of stories and moments to remember of the COVID-19 lockdown.
+Luckily, some of them are happy ones, as people all over the world found inventive ways to stay connected without breaking lockdown rules, like these British neighbors having a social distancing street dance and singalong!
+Did you finding any creative ways to get through this lockdown crisis?

-Of course, another consequence of lockdown is, with fewer people on the streets, wildlife is beginning to venture into places you wouldn’t usually expect to find it.
-That has happened in the Welsh town of Llandudno, which has found itself invaded by goats!
+Of course, another consequence of lockdown was, with fewer people on the streets, wildlife began to venture into places you wouldn’t usually expect to find it.
+That happened in the Welsh town of Llandudno, which found itself invaded by goats!
 You can see them making themselves at home in the streets of the town in this video: